 Now I know John and Matt will tell you you don't need clamps.
 Amano san would probably just smile and say 必要ありません which is basically the same thing.
 Using clamps to hold the hook rather than pinching it between your thumb and forefinger offers two significant advantages: 1) it is easier to hold the hook securely, and 2) using clamps leaves your thumb and forefinger free for other tasks - such as holding materials in place as you tie them in, and preparing materials that you forgot to prepare ahead of time.

 The photos above show the hand position for holding the clamps.
 Braced against the heel of your hand and pressed against the back of your middle finger, held in place by your ring finger and pinkie, the clamps are quite stable.
 Your thumb and forefinger are free.

-Although the Spring Creek Clamps and the Mitten Clamps are both able to hold a hook securely, the shape of the Spring Creek Clamps allows you to completely cover the point of the hook while still giving good access to the entire hook shank.
+Although other clamps may hold a hook well enough to tie flies, the shape of the Spring Creek Clamps allows you to completely cover the point of the hook while still giving good access to the entire hook shank.
 Inexperienced fly tyers wouldn't think a hook point can cut thread, but it can and does with the least bit of inattention.
 Keeping the hook point covered will save more than a few flies.

 I've chosen three flies to illustrate the step-by-step sequence, although not all steps are shown for all flies.

 It helps to prepare and lay out all materials before starting a fly.
 Although you can leave the thread on a spool, with a rubber band to keep it from unraveling, if you just cut off about 18" of thread to begin with the thread spool will never be in the way.

 The comments are written for beginners, so many will seem quite obvious to experienced tyers.